Credit scoring: why, how, what and its advantages

 How exactly does it work?

-Unlike other credit scoring software, Onguard credit scoring is based on the activities that take place between a supplier and an individual customer and represents a true analysis of each specific relationship.
-In addition to this, we are able to include factors such as the number of issued invoices and the effort required to collect payment – for example, fulfilled promises can improve a score whilst broken promises degrade a customer score.
+Unlike other credit scoring software, Onguard’s software is based on the activities that take place between a supplier and an individual customer.
+It represents a true analysis of each specific relationship.
+In addition to this, we are able to take into account the number of issued invoices and the effort required to collect payment.
+For example, fulfilled promises can improve a score whilst broken promises degrade a customer score.

-External information, like an almost exceeded credit limit, credit insurance information or ratings, can also be considered in the scoring, as well as vital information from other systems which can be imported to the database, such as risk codes, location and order stops.
-In essence, the credit score is a rating of the quality of the relationship with a customer in terms of financial and non-financial activities.
+The score also considers external information, like an almost exceeded credit limit, credit insurance information or ratings.
+Vital information from other systems such as risk codes, location and orders stops can also be imported into the database.
+In essence, the score is a rating of the relationship with a customer in terms of financial and non-financial activities.
 When combined, this important information will form the complete overview needed to score all individual customers.
-The resulting credit score is displayed on the customer information screen, a customer specific report and also an overview report per administration, showing the history of each customer’s credit score.
+The resulting score is displayed on the customer information screen, a customer specific report and an overview report per administration, showing the history of each customer’s credit score.

 Why will credit scoring benefit your business?

-There are clear benefits to credit scoring for credit managers, such as speed, accuracy, consistency, a reduction in bad debts, prioritisation of activities and, of course, a clear risk analysis.
-Adopting a clear, consistent credit scoring policy also enables credit managers to compare customer performance and, of course, historical trend analysis without pattern exceptions.
-Most importantly, individual credit scores can be used to segment customers, put them in the right workflow and create the best actions for each customer.
+There are clear benefits for credit managers; speed, accuracy, consistency, a reduction in bad debts, prioritisation of activities and clear risk analysis.
+Adopting a clear, consistent scoring policy enables credit managers to compare customer performance and historical trend analysis without pattern exceptions.
+Most importantly, individual credit scores can be used to segment customers.
+You can place them in the right workflow and create the best actions for each customer.
 You can also generate actions for someone within the organisation, such as a temporary change of workflow, a warning or escalation.
 Ultimately, Onguard credit scores are useful for businesses to a complete picture of each individual customer, so finance departments can better analyse risk, work more efficiently, prioritise and reduce debts.